-Pinnaclife ImmuneBoost™ provides nutrients that help your body rid itself of toxins that can burden and overwhelm your immune system.
-It provides a potent dose of Olivamine, our patented formula that contains natural antioxidants, B vitamins, and select amino acids.
+Olivamine provides nutrients that help your body rid itself of toxins that can burden and overwhelm your immune system including natural antioxidants, B vitamins, and select amino acids.

 Olivamine has been shown to increase genetic expression of protective antioxidants and proteins within the cell that can increase the lifespan of cells.
 This is important to reduce the effects of cellular waste products that can burden the immune system and contribute to illness.5–8

 Low levels of an important detoxifying compound called glutathione have been associated with viral infection and impaired immune function.
-Your body cannot absorb glutathione from the diet, but nutrients that increase your body's production of glutathione, like N-acetyl-l-cysteine, have been shown to protect against viral infections.13
+Your body cannot absorb glutathione from the diet, but nutrients that increase your body's production of glutathione, like N-acetyl-l-cysteine, have been shown to help support a healthy immune system.13

 Pinnaclife ImmuneBoost contains N-acetyl-l-cysteine plus sulforaphane (from broccoli) that help both support the immune system and healthy liver metabolism by restoring levels of important detoxifying enzymes and antioxidants including glutathione.9–12